-GHG concerned: CO2 (indirect) Type of measure: regulatory Status: effective since 1995 Considered in: With Measures (WM) Scenario
+GHG concerned: CO2 (indirect) Type of measure: regulatory Status: effective since 1995

 Law no. XIV-1041/2000 on Reclamation of Degraded Lands through Afforestation161

 The Law contains all aspects relating to allocation and afforestation of degraded lands.
 The provisions of the Law target degraded lands irrespective of the type of ownership.
 The main purpose of the Law is to boost the process of expanding areas with forest vegetation, primarily on degraded lands.